Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 <img src="transformer_resideual_layer_norm_2.png" width="500">

+Normalization used is layer normalization, which is different from batch normalization.
+In batch normalization, we normalize across the batch dimension, while in layer normalization, we normalize across the feature dimension, the last axis.
+Put it differently, with LayerNorm, we normalize each data point separately.

 ## Inference

+The transformer is autoregressive.
+This means that it makes predictions one token at a time, and uses its output so far to decide what to do next.

 ![](./transformer_decoding_1.gif)

 1. The input sequence is tokenized and converted into embeddings.
 2. Since the encoder has a fixed content length, we pad the input sequence.
-For example, if the tokens are `[token_1, token_2, token_3]`, we pad it to `[pad_token, pad_token, ..., token_1, token_2, token_3]`.
+For example, if the tokens are `[token_1, token_2, token_3]`, we pad it to `[token_1, token_2, token_3, pad_token, pad_token, ..., pad_token]` until it reaches the maximum length.
 3. We add positional encoding to the embeddings.
 4. The embeddings are passed through the encoder stack to produce the encoder output: key, value pairs for each token in the input sequence.
 5. The decoder is initialized with the start-of-sequence token.
 6. Since the decoder has a fixed content length, we pad and mask the output sequence.
-For example, the first input being fed to the decoder is the start-of-sequence token, so we pad it to `[pad_token, pad_token, ..., start-of-sequence]`.
-We also mask the padding tokens, so that the decoder doesn’t pay attention to them, `[0, 0, ..., 1]`.
+For example, the first input being fed to the decoder is the start-of-sequence token, so we pad it to `[start-of-sequence, pad_token, pad_token, ..., pad_token]` until it reaches the maximum length.
+We also mask the padded tokens: `[1, 0, 0, ..., 0]`.
 7. The decoder passes the start-of-sequence token through the decoder stack to produce the first set of predictions, using the encoder output as the key, value pairs for the attention mechanism.
 8. The decoder uses the predictions to find the most likely token, and adds it to the output sequence (which now contains two tokens, the start-of-sequence token and the predicted token).
 9. The output sequence (which is also the input of the decoder), is added positional encoding.